Louis Philippe (musician): Other activities

 Louis Philippe is also well known in his native country (under his real name Philippe Auclair) as a football journalist.
 He has held the position of England correspondent for France Football magazine since 1999 and fulfilled a similar role for news and sports radio RMC Info until 2018.
-He appeared as French football analyst on Setanta Sports News channel in England, and can be heard regularly on Talksport radio in England, Newstalk radio in Ireland, the BBC World Service, BBC Five Live, BBC London, BBC Scotland and Football Weekly, a podcast hosted by The Guardian newspaper.
+He appeared as French football analyst on Setanta Sports News channel in England, and can be heard regularly on Talksport radio in England, Newstalk radio in Ireland, the BBC World Service, BBC Radio 5 Live, BBC Radio London, BBC Radio Scotland and Football Weekly, a podcast hosted by The Guardian newspaper.
 His biography of Eric Cantona, Cantona — The Rebel Who Would Be King (Macmillan publishing) was long-listed for the William Hill Sports Book of the Year award in September 2009, and was the joint winner of the 'Best Football Book' category of the British Sports Book Awards in March 2010.
 His second biography, an account of Thierry Henry's life and career entitled Lonely at the Top was also long-listed for the 2013 William Hill Prize.
 He also wrote a political essay, Le Royaume enchanté de Tony Blair (Fayard, 2006), and was one of the main contributors to the best-selling Dictionnaire du Rock which was published by Robert Laffont in 2000 and to its new and fully revised edition Le Nouveau Dictionnaire du Rock in 2014.